hvasbath/beat/docs/examples/FFI_static.rst

 Init
 ^^^^
 In this example you will first make use of the **mode** argument.
 The default is: *geometry*, which is why it was not necessary to specify it in the earlier examples.
-Now we will always have to set **mode** to *ffi*, which is an abbreviation for finite-fault-optimization.
+Now we will always have to set **mode** to *ffi*, which is an abbreviation for finite-fault-inference.
 The following command will create a configuration file for the *ffi* mode called *config_ffi.yaml* right next to the *config_geometry.yaml*::

   beat init Laquila --mode='ffi' --datatypes=geodetic